-- Mount suitable incremental encoders in the vicinity of the device.
-Optimally, the incremental encoder is mounted against the running direction of the conveying line in front of the device. - 2.
+- 1. Mount the suitable incremental encoder in the vicinity of the device.
+Ideally, the incremental encoder is mounted in front of the device and against the running direction of the conveying line. - 2.
 Create direct and secure contact with the drive technology and ensure that friction wheel turns without slipping.